Dr. rer. pol. Mag. rer. soc. oec.

-Fritz Hinterberger is an economist working in societal and ecologal contexts for more than 40 years now.
-His focus lays on how sustainable development can boost quality of life and prosperity for all on our planet while respecting its natural boundaries as well as a fair distribution.
+Fritz Hinterberger is an economist working in societal and ecological contexts for more than 40 years now.
+His focus lies on how sustainable development can boost the quality of life and prosperity for all on our planet while respecting its natural boundaries as well as fair distribution.
 As a mandated expert, Fritz contributed to the development of Austrian climate change policies and the Austrian Climate and Energy Fund.
 He has excellent contacts in the Austrian NGO scene as well as high-ranking institutions in science and politics.

-In 1999, he founded the Sustainable Europe Research Institute (SERI) Vienna, which focus laid on both science-based communication and practical (consulting) work and research.
+In 1999, he founded the Sustainable Europe Research Institute (SERI) Vienna, which focuses on both science-based communication and practical (consulting) work and research.

 Since 2019 he holds a senior scientist position at the University of Applied Arts Vienna cooperating with the national UniNEtZ project and serves as Vice President of the Austrian Chapter of the Club of Rome.